sahil0094/Online-News-Popularity/README.md

 ![alt text](https://github.com/sahil0094/Online-News-Popularity/blob/master/Images/Feature_imp.png?raw=true)

 # Recommendations
-•	Restrict article word length to 2500 words
+<li>Restrict article word length to 2500 words
-•	Number of embedded links should be in range 0-25
+<li>Number of embedded links should be in range 0-25
-•	Number of images should be in range 0-10.
+<li>Number of images should be in range 0-10.
 Lesser the better
-•	Number of videos should be between 0-5.
+<li>Number of videos should be between 0-5.
 Lesser the better
-•	References to older articles which have high popularity
+<li>References to older articles which have high popularity
-•	Publish articles on weekend
+<li>Publish articles on weekend
-•	Focusing more on Entertainment or Lifestyle articles can get you popularity
+<li.Focusing more on Entertainment or Lifestyle articles can get you popularity